siom79/jdrivesync/README.md

 -r,--remote-dir <remote-dir>
         Provides the remote directory that should be synchronized.
 -a,--authentication-file <auth-file>
-        Use given authentication file instead of default one (.jdrivesync).
+        Use given authentication file instead of default one (~/.jdrivesync).
 --dry-run
         Simulates all data manipulating operations (dry run).
 --delete